wolf-null/cpp-conway/doc/ideas.md

 *Bad arch*
 Having non-abstract base interface class indicates current solution (template derived from interface) to be bad formed.
 Question: why do we need that abstract interface at the moment?
-Answer: To build ```TopologyNodeDomain``` class.
+Answer: To build ```NodeDomain``` class.
 In particular: having NodeType explicitly allows it to declare
 Objection:
    - ```NodeDomain``` could probably build multiple types of ```Node```s and inheritors.
    - But all it needs a-priori is a specific interface